Tyler-Robison/HealthyEater_backend/README.md

 With at least one recipe saved, users can now visit Saved Recipes, where they can view and delete their saved recipes.

-With at least one recipe saved, users can now visit the mealplanner, which allows them to enter their saved meals into a weekly planner.
+Users can now visit the mealplanner, which allows them to enter their saved meals into a weekly planner.

 ## Healthy Eater front-end components

 1) **Register/login/logout** - for handling user authentication and authorization.
 Username/Password are all that is required.
+There is an option to login as a guest.

 2) **Recipe Search** - Allows users to search for recipes based on ingredients and nutritional constraints.
 Returns a list of recipes that meet the search criteria.
 Users can get in depth information about any recipe including steps, equipment needed, ingredients needed, nutritional information, cook time and how many people it serves.
-From recipe detail page, users can save any recipes that interest them.
+From recipe detail page, users can choose to save the recipe.

 3) **Saved Recipes** - Allows users to view and delete all recipes they have saved.
 In-depth recipe detail can also be accessed from this page